Sorebit/sorebit.github.io/content/articles/filmweb-scraper.md

 The more users we go through, the more topics will get downloaded.
 Since some movies are discussed more frequently, there will be more chances to hit a cache. tym więcej będziemy mieli filmów.
 The potential przecięcie of the sets of movies people watch is big.
 So it should "speed up" as we go.
 That is if we can create a **good enough cache**.
 </span>

-With this post I tried to turn my [[why-write|working notes]] into a spójny article.
+With this post I tried to turn my [[why-write|working notes]] into a coherent article.
 So it lies somewhere between a devlog, a collection of snippets and personal notes.
 PubInt was my first personal scraping project with data of such size.
 I'm taking no responsibility for using my approach.
 In the past, I've used *similiar* techniques in [[osir-scrapper]] which cyclically scrapped a single JSON file.
 There is **a lot** of content on filmweb.pl forums though.

 ## Basic spider